TheRealGeneParmesan/Book-Search-Engine-MERN/README.md

 ## Description

-When I load the search engine, I am presented with a menu with the options Search for Books and Login/SIgnup and an input field to search for books and a submit button.
+When I load the search engine, I am presented with a menu with the options 'Search for Books' and 'Login/Signup' and an input field to search for books and a submit button.

 I can search for books without logging in, but in order to add books to my saved books, I must click the Login/Signup menu option to sign up.